 Try using the term and watch the almost explosive reaction you get.
 Find a leader in your org that everyone respects.
 Someone you think is unflappable.
 Ask others why this person is a great leader and you’ll get all the standard and wonderful leadership traits.
 Then when they are done, say, “I also appreciate how he/she is unflappable in the way they lead” and watch the reaction (e..g “OMG yeah, totally!
 Great word!”).
 Happens often.

-Sadly I have born witness to situations where someone lost their cool or, good grief, cried at the wrong time.
+Sadly I have born witness to situations where someone lost their cool or, good grief, cried at the wrong time (not out of passion but out of frustration, mostly).
 Curtains.
 You can do a million things well, but one false move at the wrong time and you’re branded for life.
 Similarly, keeping your act together and showing it at critical times can raise eyebrows in a positive light and thus immediately signal your potential.
 I believe it takes awhile for a person to get promoted or lose their job because they are not adaptable.
 But, being unflappable has instant and noticeable impact.

 ABLE TO MANAGE COMPLEXITY

-The next few relate to elements of problem solving – another big-picture trait I’m going to rip apart.
+The next few relate to elements of problem solving – another big-picture trait I’m going to dissect.

-Your dependence on others to guide you through problems will be a limiting factor in your career.
+Your dependence on others to guide you through problems will be a limiting factor in your career, if you plan to go far.
+Have no fear in asking for guidance, but put some thought into how much you rely on it.

 Resourcefulness is a companion to managing complexity when solving problems.